 Record labels will always have to take risks, which is why so many labels look for artists who are already successful.
 And that would be a good place for you to start.
 Start by signing up only 1 or 2 artists and work with them closely and as a team to build both your label and their music careers.

 If you manage to put it all off, you will find an extremely rewarding career as a label owner.
+Just remember that iconic labels such as EMI Records were started from just a dream too!

 We hope you found this guide on how to start a successful independent record label useful!
 If you did, please share it with others that it may also be able to help.
 We’re here to help publishing companies as well as creatives so please let us know if there’s any way we can help.
 In the meantime, check out the demo submissions tool and private network solution.